 It can be hard to look past the hustle and bustle of move-in day and to that weird period between then and when classes start in earnest, but it’s important to remember that there are some big events going on, some of which will be mandatory.

-Warning 1: No matter how much money you’ve spent in the “dorm essentials” section of Bed, Bath and Beyond, there will almost certainly turn out to be something that you’ve forgotten.
+No matter how much money you’ve spent in the “dorm essentials” section of Bed, Bath and Beyond, there will almost certainly turn out to be something

 For example, I—in an unprecedented stroke of genius—forgot clothes hangers when I was packing to move into my dorm for my second year of college.